 There is cultural misunderstanding here, because from the Islamic tradition when you burn the Qur’an you are not disrespecting it; in fact this is the way to respectfully dispose of it, which is the exact opposite from the Western tradition.

-So, this is the cultural difference; when Westerners hear about burning books they think of sacrilege; they think of angry mobs chanting but the burning of the Qur’an is not done in that type of philosophy or mindset.
+So, this is the cultural difference; when Westerners hear about burning books they think of sacrilege; they think of angry mobs chanting.
+But that was not the mindset behind the burning of the Qur’an.

 But this official recension of the Qur’an was not made obligatory upon the entire Caliphate, upon the entire Islamic nation.
 People would simply copy with their own hands any copy that they had and obviously human errors occurred.

-Watch this video and learn more about the circumstances associated with `Uthman’s order to burn Qur’an copies and what other measures were taken by him to ensure that only accurate and authentic copies of Qur’an are available and circulated.
+Join Dr. Yasir Qadhi in this video and learn more about the circumstances of `Uthman’s order to burn Qur’an copies and the measures he took to ensure that only accurate and authentic copies of Qur’an are available and circulated.